stdreher/DataGenPrototype/README.md

 # 🎲 Test Data Generator / Testdaten Generator

-A Streamlit-based tool for generating synthetic test data with a user-friendly interface.
+A Streamlit-based tool for generating synthetic test data with a user-friendly interface and GDPR-compliant data pseudonymization capabilities.

 ## Language / Sprache